AngLee30/simple_grpo/README.md

 # Simple GRPO

-This repository provides a clean and minimal implementation of the **Group Relative Policy Optimization (GRPO)** algorithm.
+This repository provides a simplified implementation of the **Group Relative Policy Optimization (GRPO)** algorithm.

 ## Overview